PiyushMishra318/Django/README.md

 # What I Learned

-* Core Knowledge - ForeignKeys,ImageField in models.
+* Core Knowledge - ForeignKeys, ImageField in models.
 * Making a Small Scale Search Application.
 * Learned using JINJA2.